 In this, he has found common ground from the EU technocrats, who are also none too keen on the prime minister’s distinction between the “common rulebook” for goods but not services, designed to prevent the creation of a “hard border” between Northern Ireland and the Republic of Ireland.
 As a wary Donald Tusk of the European Council explained in Salzburg last month, “The suggested framework for economic cooperation will not work, not least because it is undermining the single market.”

 May claimed last Tuesday that she had a new policy about immigration in a post-Brexit Britain.
 Critics were quick to point out she did not.
 Instead of upstaging Johnson, Home Secretary Sajid Javid found himself left in the lurch.
 “Boris,” claimed Charles Moore, “was boosted by her hostility, and people listened to his wide-ranging speech.”

 Then came the Wednesday speech, made in the aftermath of Johnson’s show which, by her own admission, made her “cross.”
 She was attempting, while taking a swipe at Labour’s Jeremy Corbyn, to appeal to those wishing for “a party that is decent, moderate and patriotic.”
 There would be no more fiscal conservatism in the Cameron-Osborne mould.
 The political sectarians would be shunned.
-And she could deliver all these promises with a weak jokes and an awkward robotic dance.
+And she could deliver all these promises with weak jokes and awkward robotic dance.

 While quantifiable figures on sentiment must be treated with studied caution, one poll conducted for The Observer in the aftermath of May’s concluding conference speech suggested that the prime minister had shored up her position.
 A small 17 percent pitted for Johnson; double that number preferred May.
 Washed out and barely breathing, the pulse has returned.
 Time, however, is running out.